bahmutov/run-each-cypress-spec/README.md

 as-a cy run-specs
 ```

+If a single test fails, the loop will exit with error right away.

 ## Videos and screenshots

 To prevent Cypress from deleting videos from the first spec when starting